FoxiooOfficial/FoxiooShaderPack/README.md

 **The whole thing is based on MIT License**

-- ✅ You can modify the code and distribute it as you like.
+- You can modify the code and distribute it as you like.
-- ⚠️ However, you must specify me (**Foxioo**) in the credits.
+- You must credit the authors of the shader in your games/projects.

 ### ⚠️‼️‼️ **If you have been using an older version and are updating to the new one, be warned that there may be compatibility issues!
 (Make backup Effects folder and MFA project before)** ‼️‼️⚠️